rostyslavborovyk/rfs/README.md

 **Peer** - a client that can connect into the network.

-***.rfs file** (stands for rostyslav file system or rust file system) - a file that contains meta information about the state of the network at the time it was created.
+***.rfs file** - a file that contains meta information about the state of the network at the time it was created.
 To get the latest info, new peer should connect to one of the peers mentioned in the file, and retrieve latest actual info about state of the network.
 If no peers mentioned in the file are accessible, the file gets invalidated.